saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-17-python-screen-scraping-basics.md

 - a connection to the device is opened
 - the cli method is used to send a list of commands to the device (in this case, only 1 command: <b>show ospf neighbor</b>)
 - the connection to the device is closed
-- we retrieve the output of the command from the dictionary that is returned by 'device.cli' and store it in the variable called 's'
+- we retrieve the output of the command from the dictionary that is returned by 'device.cli' and store it in the variable called <b>s</b>
-- we print 's' to screen
+- we print <b>s</b> to screen

 The scripts outputs the following: